taeheej/multi-objective-optimization/README.md

 # multi-objective-optimization

-Companion code for the ICLR2022 paper: Multi-objective optimization for Hardware-aware Neural Architecture Search
+Companion code for the ICICT2022 paper: Lite Hardware-aware Neural Architecture Search with a grid-based selection

 > **Note:** You do not need a GPU to run this code.
 Using a modern CPU, you can execute this code within 1 minute.
 >